navapbc/template-application-rails/app-rails/README.md

 - A container runtime (e.g. [Docker](https://www.docker.com/) or [Finch](https://github.com/runfinch/finch))
   - By default, `docker` is used.
 To change this, set the `CONTAINER_CMD` variable to `finch` (or whatever your container runtime is) in the shell.
+- An AWS account with a Cognito User Pool and App Client configured
+  - By default, the application configures authentication using AWS Cognito

 ### 💾 Setup